angular/protractor/docs/async-await.md

 As you can see, the syntax is almost the same with TypeScript async/await.

-1. We need wrap our asynchronous function with “async”.
+1. We need to wrap our asynchronous function with “async”.
 1. We can add “await” keyword to each operation that we want our program to wait for.